cpiker/dasFlex/README.md

 5. [das2C](https://github.com/das-developers/das2C), latest version recommended
 6. [das2py](https://github.com/das-developers/das2py), latest version recommended

-Since das2C provides small binaries needed by das2-pyserver, and since there are no pre-built das2C packages, installation instructions for both das2C and das2-pyserver are included below.
+Since das2C provides small binaries needed by dasFlex, and since there are no pre-built das2C packages, installation instructions for both das2C and dasFlex are included below.
 In these instructions the '$' character is used at the beginning of a line to indicate commands that you'll need to run in a bourne compatible shell (bash, ksh, etc.).